microsoft/code-with-engineering-playbook/docs/design/design-reviews/README.md

 ## Impact

-- Solutions can be quickly operationalized into customer's production environment
+- Solutions can be quickly be operated into customer's production environment
 - Easier for other dev crews to leverage your teams work
 - Easier for engineers to ramp up on projects
 - Increase team velocity by front-loading changes and decisions when they cost the least